SapnaBhola/DevOps_Project/README.md

 This project demonstrates how to integrate Jupyter Notebooks into a DevOps workflow using Git and GitHub.
 It includes sample machine learning notebooks and Git operations to version control your work.
 This project demonstrates how to integrate Jupyter Notebooks into a DevOps workflow using Git and GitHub.
-It includes sample machine learning notebooks (which contains the ML model based on the patato and tomato diseases) and Git operations to version control your work.
+It includes sample machine learning notebooks (which contains the ML model based on the potato and tomato diseases) and Git operations to version control your work.

 =======
 ## Installation